rscarson/polyvalue/readme.md

 - Int
 - Bool

-Please note that this priority system is also used when ordering a list of values.

 ## Operations

 Operations can be performed directly on Value, or on inner types.
 Operations on Value will coerce the inner types to the same type, and then perform the operation.